Perspective | I’m autistic. I’m hoping I can wear a mask for the rest of my life.

 But now, I get to wear a physical mask that conceals my autism for me.
-Staying six feet away from people has reduced the number of small talk situations I end up in.
-And for the first time in my life, it’s been months since someone asked if I was mad about something because I’d forgotten to animate my face.
+Staying six feet away from people has reduced the number of small-talk situations I end up in.
+And for the first time in my life, it has been months since someone asked if I was mad about something because I had forgotten to animate my face.

 To be sure, humans, including autistics ones, are not designed for social distancing.
-But for almost a year now, we’ve been forced to go against our natural inclinations and figure out ways to stay connected while remaining physically apart.
+But for almost a year now, we have been forced to go against our natural inclinations and figure out ways to stay connected while remaining physically apart.
 This includes school for some, work for many, and outings, dates and holidays for all of us.

-And this backwards pandemic world has forced people who don’t have autism — we call them “neurotypicals” — to deal with same near-constant anxiety that has plagued us autistics for as long as we can remember, and for many of the same reasons.
+And this backward pandemic world has forced people who don’t have autism — we call them “neurotypicals” — to deal with same near-constant anxiety that has plagued us autistics for as long as we can remember, and for many of the same reasons.
 Not being able to see facial expressions because of masks has been unsettling and upsetting, but it is a fact of life for us.

 Videoconferencing is exhausting because it makes it hard to “read” people, but autistics are all too familiar with that mental exhaustion because we have always struggled with reading neurotypical people.